immunefi-team/Bounty_Boosts/Alchemix/30886 - [SC - Medium] Wrong totalWeight in Votersol.md

 # Wrong totalWeight in Voter.sol

-Submitted on Tue May 07 2024 12:39:32 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 7th 2024 at 18:39:32 UTC by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30886